Jason Krog

-Jason Krog (born October 9, 1975) is a Canadian former professional ice hockey centre last contracted by Lørenskog IK in the Norwegian GET-ligaen (GET).
+Jason Krog (born October 9, 1975) is a Canadian former professional ice hockey centre, last under contract with Lørenskog IK in the Norwegian GET-ligaen (GET).
+He has been the skills and skating coach with the Vancouver Canucks since June 10, 2024.

 Playing career

 A native of British Columbia, Krog began his junior career in the BCJHL with the Chilliwack Chiefs.
 He played with the Chiefs for three seasons, culminating in a 128-point season in 1994–95.
 The following season, he began a four-year tenure with the University of New Hampshire, notching 238 points (94 goals, 144 assists) in 152 games from 1995 to 1999.
 In 1998–99, Krog was awarded the Hobey Baker Award as the top collegiate hockey player.

 Undrafted, he was signed as a free agent by the New York Islanders on May 14, 1999.
 For three seasons, Krog mostly played in the American Hockey League with the Islanders' minor league affiliates.
 In 2001–02, Krog finished second in team scoring on the Bridgeport Sound Tigers despite only playing in 64 games.
 In the playoffs, he accumulated 23 points in 20 games, helping Bridgeport to the Calder Cup Finals where they were defeated by the Chicago Wolves.

 The following off-season, on July 17, 2002, he was signed by the Mighty Ducks of Anaheim as a free agent.
 As a Duck he played 67 games in 2002–03 and posted career highs of 10 goals, 15 assists and 25 points.
 In the playoffs, Krog played in 21 games as the Mighty Ducks made their way to the finals against the eventual Stanley Cup winners, the New Jersey Devils.

 In 2003–04, he played a career-high 80 games with Anaheim before the NHL lockout suspended play the next season.
 After playing the lockout season with VSV EC of the Austrian Hockey League, tallying 60 points (27 goals, 33 assists) in 48 games, Krog remained in Europe the following season, signing with Genève-Servette HC of Switzerland's Nationalliga A and Frölunda Indians of the Swedish Elite League.
 He led Genève-Servette with 15 goals and placed second on the club in scoring despite playing in only 29 of their 44 games.

 On July 4, 2006, Krog returned to the NHL as he was signed by the Atlanta Thrashers.
 However, after 14 games in Atlanta, he was placed on waivers and picked up on January 12, 2007, by the New York Rangers.
 Krog played 9 games for the Rangers and he was later reclaimed by Atlanta on February 26.